hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ## Creating a Protection-Policy

-One of the common use-case that every user of HPE GreenLake Backup and Recovery will deploy is the creation of a protection-policy.
-This resource is important because it sets up the schedule for creation of recovery point; additionally, it sets up the flow of a recovery point from a primary storage to a storage snapshot, to on-premises protection-store and eventually to the cloud protection-store.
+A common use-case that every user of HPE GreenLake Backup and Recovery will deploy is the creation of a protection-policy.
+This resource is important because it sets up the schedule for creation of recovery point.
+Additionally, it sets up the flow of a recovery point from a primary storage to a storage snapshot, to on-premises protection-store and eventually to the cloud protection-store.

 A protection policy contain several JSON objects that are displayed in the below figure.